plusio/gae-api/README.md

     https://(app engine url)/collections/(collection name)

-The server will respond with a list of all of the columns within the specified collection.
+The server will respond with a list of all of the data within the specified collection.